dragonfly-science/dragonfly-website/content/publications/abraham_seabird_2008.md

 ---
 pdf: Abraham_Kennedy_2008_AEBR16.pdf
-tags: edward, seabird, bycatch, dragonfly
+tags: edward, seabird, bycatch, dragonfly, report, bayesian
 ---
 This report contains an analysis of data on seabird warp strike collected by fisheries observers.
 The survey was carried out in the Auckland Islands squid